 In addition to making art and collecting things, I teach art classes to kids and adults.
 I love encouraging people to be more creative and learn new skills, helping them to push past fears of imperfection and lies we tell ourselves like, "I'm not creative" and "I'm not an artist" and "I'm not good at this."
 I told myself those things for years too and they just get in the way of us being happy and our true selves.
 Creativity is innate in all of us.
 We have to feed it and cultivate it in order for it to thrive though and that's where classes come in.

 I live with my wife, Kelly and our rescue dogs and cats in an old house in Saint Paul, Minnesota.
-I love being outside and connecting to nature, drinking coffee out of a cute mug, wandering around thrift stores, listening to podcasts, soul music and Whitney Houston, talking about feelings and dreams with people and being sassy and silly.
-I grew up in Oconomowoc, Wisconsin and love to travel.
-I hope to go to Italy, Sweden, Japan, Norway, and Scotland next.
-I dream of wandering around and making art in each of those places.
+I love being outside, drinking coffee out of a cute mug, wandering around thrift stores, listening to podcasts and reflecting, traveling, doing weird dances to Whitney Houston songs, talking about feelings and dreams with people and being sassy and silly.
+I cry when I hear the cello being played, I love puns and I feel a lot of feelings.

 I have a degree in Philosophy and Studio Art from Alverno College in Milwaukee, Wisconsin.

-Thank you for being here.
+Thank you for being here,